Skip to content

 Constructing a Group

-A Group shape only contains one parameter, shapes, which is an unordered list of paths to previously-defined shapes.
+A Group shape has a property, shapes, which is an unordered list of paths to previously-defined shapes.
 In the example above, shape t.g2 is a group that contains shape t.s4 (a Circle) and shape t.g (another Group).
 As illustrated, Group shapes can be nested.

 We prohibit inline shape declarations within groups.
 In other words,